by Fr. Dimitry Karpenko

 Just as the Sacrament of Matrimony does not offer any guarantee that the marriage will be happy and not fall apart, so too the Sacrament of the Priesthood does not guarantee that this man will become a “holy father” by virtue of his ordination.

 A woman in such a situation needs to get divorced and to start a new life, taking into consideration that she is alone, that she needs to raise her children, and that she needs to seek help not from her husband, but from her parents (if there are any) or from others.
 Here everything depends on the concrete situation.
 She needs to think of where to live, of how to find work, and so on.
 She needs to proceed from the circumstances in which she finds herself.
+A legal help from a reliable attorney may be needed, so to those who are interested, here is a blog on how to start a divorce in Utah.

 If someone begins to threaten her (here it does not matter whether or not she is a matushka) that, if she goes to court or to the bishop, they will have it in for her, then she needs to understand that things are very bad indeed.
 Nothing “good” will come of this.
 Nothing will resolve itself on its own.
 This needs to be understood clearly.
 She must try to document any kind of threat or blackmail made against her, for instance by recording it on tape.
 Today’s technology allows this to be done.
 And she should approach the police and the courts.